nno/surfing/README.md

 Requirements
 ------------
-- A working installation of Matlab
+- A working installation of Matlab or Octave
-- For geodesic distance metrics a working mex compiler environment may be required
+- Using a geodesic distance metric (for measuring distances on the surface), a working mex compiler environment may be required.
+An alternative metric (that gives similar results but does not require mex) is the dijkstra metric.
+- externals have only been tested on Matlab:

-- GIFTI surfaces require the GIFTI matlab toolbox: http://www.artefact.tk/software/matlab/gifti
+  * GIFTI surfaces require the GIFTI matlab toolbox: http://www.artefact.tk/software/matlab/gifti
-- BrainVoyager surfaces require Neuroelf: neuroelf.net
+  * BrainVoyager surfaces require Neuroelf: neuroelf.net
-- AFNI NIML I/O requires the AFNI matlab toolbox: http://afni.nimh.nih.gov/afni/matlab/
+  * AFNI NIML I/O requires the AFNI matlab toolbox: http://afni.nimh.nih.gov/afni/matlab/ [work in progress to make this toolbox Octave-compatible]

 Developers
 ----------